santoshjessey/SimpleCalculator/README.md

 # SimpleCalculator
-Simple Calculator In Android Studio Source Code in Java.
+Simple Calculator In Android Studio Source Code in Java..